MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/web-server/tuning-iis-10.md

 Starting in Windows Server 2012 R2, IIS offers the option of configuring worker process to suspend after they have been idle for a while (in addition to the option of terminate, which existed since IIS 7).

-The main purpose of both the idle worker process page-out and idle worker process termination features is to conserve memory utilization on the server, since a site can consume a lot of memory even if it’s just sitting there, listening.
+The main purpose of both the idle worker process page-out and idle worker process termination features is to conserve memory utilization on the server, since a site can consume a lot of memory even if it's just sitting there, listening.
 Depending on the technology used on the site (static content vs ASP.NET vs other frameworks), the memory used can be anywhere from about 10 MB to hundreds of MBs, and this means that if your server is configured with many sites, figuring out the most effective settings for your sites can dramatically improve performance of both active and suspended sites.

-Before we go into specifics, we must keep in mind that if there are no memory constraints, then it’s probably best to simply set the sites to never suspend or terminate.
-After all, there’s little value in terminating a worker process if it’s the only one on the machine.
+Before we go into specifics, we must keep in mind that if there are no memory constraints, then it's probably best to simply set the sites to never suspend or terminate.
+After all, thereâs little value in terminating a worker process if it's the only one on the machine.

 **Note**
 In case the site runs unstable code, such as code with a memory leak, or otherwise unstable, setting the site to terminate on idle can be a quick-and-dirty alternative to fixing the code bug.
-This isn’t something we would encourage, but in a crunch, it may be better to use this feature as a clean-up mechanism while a more permanent solution is in the works.\]
+This isn't something we would encourage, but in a crunch, it may be better to use this feature as a clean-up mechanism while a more permanent solution is in the works.\]

+Â

 Another factor to consider is that if the site does use a lot of memory, then the suspension process itself takes a toll, because the computer has to write the data used by the worker process to disk.
 If the worker process is using a large chunk of memory, then suspending it might be more expensive than the cost of having to wait for it to start back up.

 To make the best of the worker process suspension feature, you need to review your sites in each application pool, and decide which should be suspended, which should be terminated, and which should be active indefinitely.
 For each action and each site, you need to figure out the ideal time-out period.

 Ideally, the sites that you will configure for suspension or termination are those that have visitors every day, but not enough to warrant keeping it active all the time.
 These are usually sites with around 20 unique visitors a day or less.
-You can analyze the traffic patterns using the site’s log files and calculate the average daily traffic.
+You can analyze the traffic patterns using the site's log files and calculate the average daily traffic.

 Keep in mind that once a specific user connects to the site, they will typically stay on it for at least a while, making additional requests, and so just counting daily requests may not accurately reflect the real traffic patterns.
 To get a more accurate reading, you can also use a tool, such as Microsoft Excel, to calculate the average time between requests.
 For example: